Blue hole in the sea

 Here, in this beautiful geological formation is meeting the might and beauty of nature and hardiness of people.

 Full depth of this sinkhole was first reached by Jim King in 1992.

 Over the last decade this blue hole in Bahamas though has become a scene of world-class free-diving.
 Since 2007 here is established a freediving school "Vertical Blue" (operates from November to May), which organizes also yearly world competition in April.

 This deep sinkhole is perfect for such sports – it is located right next to the bank, in calm water.

 Cave has seen many incredible world records in diverse disciplines of free-diving by the best freedivers of the world, including Natalia Molchanova, Herbert Nitsch, William Trubridge.

 One such discipline, for example, is – Constant Weight Apnea Without Fins (diving possibly deep and returning in one breath without any appliances and without holding at the rope).
-How deep one can go in such way?
-10 metres?
-15 metres?
-No – in December 13, 2010 William Trubridge dived 100 metres deep (and then 100 metres back) in such a way, it took 4 minutes 10 seconds.
+How deep one can go in such a way?
+10 meters?
+15 meters?
+No!
+On December 13, 2010, William Trubridge dived 100 meters deep (and then 100 meters back) in such a way, it took 4 minutes 10 seconds.

 Try at least to run 100 meters forth and 100 meters back without breathing – even that is a serious challenge!